Gout is caused by the formation of urate crystals in body tissues. It usually occurs in or around joints and results in a painful type of arthritis.

-A diet high in purines can lead to gout.
-Purines are natural chemical components of DNA and RNA, and when the body breaks them down, they turn into uric acid.
-Some purines are found naturally in the body, but some foods are especially high in purine content and can raise uric acid levels in the blood.
-These high purine foods include:
+Purines are natural chemical components of DNA and RNA.
+When your body breaks them down, they turn into uric acid.
+Some purines are found naturally in the body.
+However, a diet high in purines can lead to gout.

 - red meat